tytydraco/yessleep/out/I_was_told_to_stay_away_from_the_closet_and_I_should_have_listened.md

 So, I opened the closet.

 In the corner was a basket of dirty clothes.
 They gave off a faint smell of body order.
 Shirts hung neatly.
 Other items were stacked on top of each other with precision.
 Nothing looked too out of the ordinary to me.
-I felt pretty stupid, having fallen for this long-running gag. *It took me years to try it and this what I see?*
+I felt pretty stupid, having fallen for this long-running gag. *It took me years to try it and this is what I see?*

 I didn't want to invade Tyler's privacy any further and began to close the door.
 As I did so, there was one thing that caught my eye, forcing me to pause.
 Something high up, further into the closet had some shine to it.
 Moving some shirts out of the way I saw that the closet went much deeper than I originally thought.

 A stack of boxes was behind the shirts.
 Sitting atop them was a half-eaten sandwich.
 It looked fresh.
 My stomach was rumbling.
 I picked it up and took a bite.
 Peanut butter and banana?
 We used to eat those as kids.

 Next to the sandwich sat a small cup of water.
 My hand made contact and it immediately retreated. *Damn that's hot.* I shook my hand before putting my burnt finger into my mouth.
-Then I began moving boxes to the side and the object of the shine had become clear it was duct tape.
+Then I began moving boxes to the side and the object of the shine had become clear.
+It was duct tape.
 It was wrapped around something.

 What was it?
 It was attached to a hook at the top of the closet.
 As more boxes were moved out of the way my line of vision followed the duct tape downward.
 My eyes kept following until it reached something recognizable.